CTXz/android_device_archlinux/README.md

 First you will need to change the default Python from 3 to 2.
 This will create a directory that will be activated by the script.

 Enter this into the terminal :

 ```

-$ virtualenv2 venv # Creates a directory, venv/, containing the Virtualenv
+cd ~/ && virtualenv2 venv # Creates a directory, venv/, containing the Virtualenv
 ```

 Next up you need to clone the script into your android folder.
 To do that, open your terminal in the AOSP/CM/Omni directory or cp into it.